 Upon paying the general admission fee of $75 each, you can head on to the Grand Ballroom for the festival gala.
 There you can see the mouthwatering chocolates from top confectioners, chocolatiers and top chefs from the island from participating culinary stations competing for awards in various categories.
 You will also come face to face with famous celebrity chefs who will be judging the competition.

-Aside from chocolate sampling and tasting of fine wines and ales, there are also live performances, and dancing.
-There are chocolate sculptures display and silent auction too!
+Aside from chocolate sampling and tasting of fine wines and ales, there are also live performances and dancing.
+There are chocolate sculptures display and a silent auction too!
 If you don’t mind chocolate stains, you can try the chocolate body paint and enjoy the rich, intense flavor from cocoa powder, just enough to make you smile with its sweetness and touch of richness.

 If you want to go to the event early, pick a nice seat and taste the specialty wines, simply add $25 (total of $100) for the VIP access.